-M&A activity in Hong Kong2 dropped in both volume and value in 2019, with a total of 679 announced deals and a total disclosed value of US$130.867 billion, representing a notable decrease compared with 2018, as a result of factors including global economic and trade conditions.
-Despite the downturn, Hong Kong saw a number of high-profile M&A transactions.
+Compared to 2019, M&A activity in Hong Kong2 saw a substantial increase in value in 2020, with a total disclosed value of US$211.786 billion and 654 announced deals, as a result of factors including global economic and trade conditions.
+As the Hong Kong economy gradually recovered in the wake of the covid-19 pandemic, Hong Kong saw a number of high-profile M&A transactions.

-The Hong Kong securities markets showed an increase in terms of market capitalisation but less trading activity in 2019.
-A total of 183 companies were newly listed on the Stock Exchange of Hong Kong Limited (SEHK) in 2019, and the total amount of equity funds raised on the SEHK in 2019 was approximately HK$454.25 billion.3
+The Hong Kong securities markets showed an increase in terms of market capitalisation and trading activity in 2020.
+A total of 154 companies were newly listed on the Stock Exchange of Hong Kong Limited (SEHK) in 2020, and the total amount of equity funds raised on the SEHK in 2020 was approximately HK$746.96 billion.3

 General introduction to the legal framework for M&A

 The law governing M&A comprises primary legislation, regulatory rules, the law of contract and case law.

 The primary legislation that applies principally to Hong Kong incorporated companies in general is the Companies Ordinance (CO) and includes provisions relating to financial assistance for the acquisition of a company's own shares, merger relief, transfers of shares and schemes of arrangement affecting mergers.
 The Securities and Futures Ordinance (SFO) is also relevant, covering the regulation of offers of securities, and the communication of invitations and inducements to engage in securities transactions.